ritikadhaker/EE307-Project-2023-G8/README.md

 The simulation can be found [here](https://www.multisim.com/content/EEv2yvHNr5MATcBToRnjQo/fsk-modulation-and-demodulation/open/).

 ## Arduino Code
-The code in `TSK2.ino` can be uploaded to the Arduino and can be seen on the oscilloscope.
+The code in `fsk_arduino.ino` can be uploaded to the Arduino and can be seen on the oscilloscope.
 Following are the results of the experiment.

 https://github.com/ritikadhaker/EE307-Project-2023-G8/assets/95522230/118babe4-eacb-4b10-b42e-737524e0ce1b